-Environmental Services will repair 430 feet of public sewer pipes and one manhole in North Marine Drive between N Portland Road and N Force Avenue.
+Environmental Services plans to begin construction in late January to repair 430 feet of public sewer pipes and one manhole in North Marine Drive between N Portland Road and N Force Avenue.
 The pipes and concrete manhole along the southern edge of Marine Drive are severely deteriorated from sanitary sewer flows and sewer gases.
 This project will line the pipes and install a corrosion-proof layer within the manhole.
 These improvements will help protect public health, water quality, and the Columbia Slough Watershed.

 The map below illustrates where sewer repairs will be constructed.
 The 430 feet of sewer pipe and manhole are located along the southern edge of Marine Drive.

-Construction could begin as early as July.
-Work is expected to take about one month to complete.
+Construction is anticipated to begin in late January.
+Once construction begins, work is expected to take about one month to complete.

 In general, work will occur from 7 a.m. to 6 p.m.
 Monday through Friday, and the same hours on Saturday as needed.
-The sewer pipe repairs will also require one night of work to line the pipe and harden the lining.
+The sewer pipe repairs will also require one night of work to line the sewer pipes in N Marine Drive and harden the lining.
 The pipe lining work will occur from 6 p.m. to 7 a.m.

 The Portland Noise Office granted Environmental Services a noise variance to work 24/7 for approximately one day and night to line the sewer pipes.
 The pipe lining process is a minimum 24-hour process and cannot be stopped once started.
-The specific dates for this day and night work will be determined after a city contractor is hired to do the work.
+The specific dates for this day and night have not yet been determined.

 Portland noise code allows construction from 7 a.m. to 6 p.m.
 Monday through Saturday.
 Work after 6 p.m. and before 7 a.m. and all hours on Sundays requires a noise variance from the Portland Noise Office.
 Because construction crews will work past 6 p.m. one day and night to line the pipes and harden the lining, Environmental Services applied for and was granted a noise variance.